ingvoo/ui-names/README.md

 # UI Names
-A collection of good (and bad) ui names.
+A collection of common good (and bad) ui names.

 ## Layout
 - Wrapper (all-site-wrapper)